yursha/howtos/linux-git.md

 - `% git commit -a -m 'added new benchmarks'` - skip `git add` and add and commit automatically what's tracked and changed.
 - `% git commit --amend` - fix the last commit (both contents and message)
 - `% git status -s` - list filenames with their statuses in the working directory (recursively) [`--short` - succinctly].
-- `% git checkout -- <file>` - replace file with one from the latest snapshot (discard changes)
+- `% git checkout -- <file>` - replace file in the working directory with one from the latest snapshot (discard changes)
 - `% git reset HEAD <file>` - unstage from index
-- `% git checkout -- <file>` - revert changes to a file in the working directory

 ## Git log formatters
 - `% git log -p` - commits with diffs (patches) (helpful for code review)